pkivolowitz/CSC3510-S-2020/INSTALLATION.md

 1. Press the windows key &#8862;
 2. Microsoft Store
-3. Ubuntu
+3. Search `Ubuntu`
-4. Choose the right one.
+4. Choose the right one: `Ubuntu 18.04 LTS`
 5. Download it.
+It is about 221 MB.
 6. Install it.
-7. Run it.
+7. "Launch"
+8. Wait.
-8. Make a trivial user name and password.
+9. Make a trivial user name and password.
 Don't make this complicated - something easy.
+I used user name `a` with password `a`.
+Entering a password on the command line does not echo.
+This is normal.

 ### Install QEMU

 1. `sudo -i`
-2. `apt update`
+2. Enter password.
+3. `apt update` If this is your first time, there may be hundreds of packages to update.
+Don't.
+Rather do it at home.
+See below.
-3. `apt install qemu-system`
+4. `apt install qemu-system`
+5. Enter
+6. Wait
+7. `exit` This will leave the super user shell.

-At home, update it.
+At home, update the full system.

 1. `sudo -i`
 2. `apt update`
 3. `apt upgrade`
+4. `exit`

 ### Adding a QEMU alias